ths-rwth/smtrat/doc/markdown/developers/statistics-and-timing.md

 All statistics-related code should be encapsulated by the `SMTRAT_DEVOPTION_Statistics` flag.
 Alternatively, code can be encapsulated in `SMTRAT_STATISTICS_CALL()`.

+### Series, Dynamic Counters, Serialization

+You can pass the following data types to `addKeyValuePair`:
+* `Series`: You can add values to the series.
+During collection, the average, the min, the max and the number of values is computed.
+The values are not stored.
+* `MultiCounter`: You can increase a counter by some value w.r.t. some key.
+Different keys refer to different counters.
+During collection, a list of all counter values by key is stored.

+Further, some default data types can safely passed as value to `addKeyValuePair`.
+As of writing, this is `std::pair`, however, this will be extended in future.

 ### Timing

 The statistics framework has the ability to easily collect timings.